ccodwg/Covid19CanadaArchive/README.md

 All code in this repository is covered by the [MIT License](https://github.com/jeanpaulrsoucy/covid-19-canada-gov-data/blob/master/LICENSE).
 Licenses and terms of use for each archived dataset are given below.

+This repository is maintained by [Jean-Paul R. Soucy](https://jeanpaulsoucy.com/) on behalf of the [COVID-19 Open Data Working Group](https://opencovid.ca/).

 ## Contributing

 Community members may contribute to this repository in three ways: